top of page

 Reflections

-How to be in therapy when you have no clue
+How to be in therapy when you're new to it and have no clue

 3 min read